SilvaPereiraLab/FAMeDB/README.md

 ### Quick Start

-1. Download fasta files to directory with FunMETAromaDB.faa file (rename extensiton of fasta to faa if needed)
+1. Download fasta files to directory with FAMeDB.faa file (rename extensiton of fasta to faa if needed)
 2. Execute Proteinortho, comparing your .faa file(s) with the FunMETAromDB:
 ```sh
 proteinortho directory_fasta_files/*.faa -identity=40 -conn=0.3 -project=Results_FunMETAromaDB
 ```
-3. Run the *FunMETAromaDB* script in your terminal or in [RStudio](https://posit.co/download/rstudio-desktop/#download):
+3. Run the *FAMeDB* script in your terminal or in [RStudio](https://posit.co/download/rstudio-desktop/#download):
 ```sh
 Rscript FunMETAroma.R
 ```